 - Using your favorite pie crust recipe, pre-bake one 9" pie crust and let cool.

-- Melt 1/3 cup of chocolate with 1 tbsp of butter and combine thoroughly, then brush chocolate onto the bottom and sides of pie crust.
+- Melt ⅓ cup of chocolate with 1 tablespoon of butter and combine thoroughly, then brush chocolate onto the bottom and sides of pie crust.

 - Place in the refrigerator and let the chocolate cool for 15 minutes.

 - Add ⅓ cup heavy cream to a saucepan along with caramel bits and melt on low, stirring continually.

 - Once caramel has melted add peanuts and stir to combine.

 - Let mixture cool slightly then add it on top of the chocolate layer on the pie crust.

 - Add marshmallow cream, milk, vanilla extract, and chocolate into a saucepan and heat on low until melted.
 Stir continually to prevent scorching.